Team360-PL/11ty-homepage/README.md

 * Blog articles, news, announcements etc. are stored in `posts`
 * Static pages (i.e. everything which is not a post) are found in `pages`
-* geodata for the TEI Publisher map is kept in `_data/geodata.json`

 ## Contributing articles